Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

 \subsection{Comparison}

 Table~\ref{tab:comparison} shows a comparison of the predicted and achieved acceleration sensitivities obtained by quantum and classical research sensors, alongside the current commercial state-of-the-art.
+Also included is the achieved accuracy obtained by two sensors.
+Note that sensitivity, defined by the velocity random walk on an Allan deviation plot of the sensor output~\footnote{For pulsed measurements, common in atom interferometry, sensitivity does not imply a spectral density.}, is a measure of precision, but does not guarantee accuracy which describes the trueness of the value.
+Academic devices that are not based on cold atoms require calibration, and therefore not as easily traceable to the International System of Units (SI).
 We focus on devices which are suitable for gravimetry but would need to be used in a flywheel operation with a classical inertial measurement unit (IMU) for navigation applications.
 The latter requires sampling rates above 100\,Hz, incompatible with the time of flight used in free-fall experiments or the pulse sequence needed for Ramsey interferometry.
-Flywheel operation uses a classical IMU to provide inertial measurements in-between this deadtime, and is used by cold-atom inertial sensor prototypes~\cite{battelier_development_2016}.
+Flywheel operation uses a classical IMU to provide inertial measurements in-between this deadtime, and is used by cold atom inertial sensor prototypes~\cite{battelier_development_2016}.
 In turn, the quantum measurement, which is less susceptible to drift, is used to reset the growing errors accrued by the IMU.
 The achievable sensitivities across all types of sensors are comparable, which is unsurprising considering the majority are operated classically, where optimisation of the detection noise and/or effective mass can still significantly improve sensitivity at the cost of bandwidth.
 However, all current sensors struggle to surpass a sensitivity better than $10^{-9}\,$ms$^{-2}$.